Relationship with the UK

 The island is a Crown Dependency which, through its ancient parliament Tynwald, enjoys a high degree of domestic legislative and political autonomy.
 The United Kingdom Government is though, by convention, responsible for the conduct of the external relations and defence of the island.

-Her Majesty the Queen as Lord of Mann is Head of State.
-Her personal representative on the island is His Excellency the Lieutenant Governor, who is appointed by the Crown for a five-year term.
+His Majesty the King, as Lord of Mann, is Head of State.
+His personal representative on the island is His Excellency the Lieutenant Governor, who is appointed by the Crown for a five-year term.

 Dating back to Viking origins over one thousand years ago, Tynwald (in Manx - Ard-whaiyl Tinvaal) is the oldest continuous legislature in the world.

 It has two branches: the House of Keys and the Legislative Council.
 The majority of Members sit as independents, and the virtual absence of party politics has contributed to the remarkable stability of the Manx system.

 The Members of the House of Keys (MHKs) are elected by universal adult suffrage every five years.
 In contrast, eight of the eleven Members of the Legislative Council (MLCs), are elected by the Members of the House of Keys.
 There are also three ex officio members - the President of Tynwald, HM Attorney General and the Lord Bishop.

 The branches sit seperately to consider legislation and the Legislative Council generally acts as a chamber that revises Bills initiated in the Keys, but also together in Douglas for other parliamentary purposes.
 Once a year they sit together at St. Johns as Tynwald Court.

 When the branches sit together in the Tynwald Chamber in Douglas, they form the Tynwald Court.
 Tynwald Court authorises the expenditure of the Isle of Man Government and scrutinises its administration.